treyshel/Bad-Driver-Game/README.md

 - Downn arrow:  Moves the helicopter one space down
 - Up arrow:  Moves the helicopter one space up
 - Space bar:  Makes the helicopter move faster and the points also increase faster
+- R or r:  Starts the game over again during the game or after the user looses

 ```python
 def main():